WimObiwan/DBFImport/README.md

  * Import into a local SQL Server 2017 Developer Edition.
  * Using BulkCopy, it takes 2:16.825 (136 seconds)
  * Using SQL Command (`--nobulkcopy`), it takes 16:49.497

+# Impact of the option `--nobulkcopy`

+* When using BulkCopy, alle INSERTs are done in Batches of 10000 records.
+When an error happens, the current batch is rolled back, and the BuldCopy is aborted.
+All records INSERTed during previous batches will be present in the table.
+* When not using BulkCopy, every INSERT is done (separately using a prepared SQL Command), inside a single transaction.
+This means that when an error occurs, the complete transaction is rolled back, and no records will be present in the database.

 # Known issues & To do's